 GIRL: What's the pointa buildin' it if you're gonna knock it down when you're done?

 BOY: You don't know nothin' 'bout buildin', then, 'cause knockin' it down's the best part.
-Duhhhhh.
+Duhhhh.

-GIRL: (thinks about it for a second) Well, I got my own blocks.
-Mind if we build together?
+GIRL: (thinks about it for a second) Well, is it 'kay if I help build it with you?

 JEFFREY HARR